theypsilon/concat/README.md

-If you supply the std:stringstream as the second or any other parameter, it just gonna be converted to std::string, so you are not writting on it.
+If you supply the std:stringstream as the second or any other parameter, it just gonna be converted to ``std::string``, so you are not writting on it.

-Supplying the std::stringstream can be useful.
+Supplying the ``std::stringstream`` can be useful.

     std::ostringstream s1, s2;